 FERC Data Governance Working Group and Charter

-In August 2019, FERC established and chartered its Data Governance Working Group (DGWG) to provide senior level decision-making on and oversight of FERC’s data management initiatives and to ensure compliance with the statutory and regulatory direction from Congress and other applicable federal oversight entities.
+In August 2019, FERC established and chartered its Data Governance Working Group (DGWG) to provide senior-level decision-making and oversight of FERC’s data management initiatives and to ensure compliance with the statutory and regulatory direction from Congress and other applicable federal oversight entities.

 The Commission’s Chief Data Officer and Chief Information Officer serve as co-chairs of the DGWG.
-Membership of the data governance body, which meets monthly, includes representatives from all of FERC’s Program Offices.
+The DGWG meets monthly and includes representatives from all of FERC’s Program Offices.

-As noted in its charter, the scope of the DGWG’s purview includes all FERC data, both structured and unstructured, throughout the data lifecycle from creation and initial storage to the time it becomes obsolete and is deleted regardless of whether such data management is performed by government employees or contractors.
+The DGWG’s purview includes all FERC data, both structured and unstructured, throughout the data lifecycle from creation and initial storage to the time it becomes obsolete and is deleted.

 Data Collection Processes for Open Formats